 Please read the following carefully, regardless whether you consider adopting from us or someone else and be aware that in recent years the rising popularity of the Havanese breed in conjunction with unselective breeding, has created some problems in regards to health and quality of the breed.
 Ask your breeder questions before you buy, especially, but not only, if you consider a dumping price puppy.
-The going price range for Havanese is anywhere from $1000 to $5000.
+The going price range for pet Havanese is anywhere from $1000 to $5000 depending on the quality, warranty and origin of the puppy.
 A $4500 puppy from a pet store is no better than an $1000 puppy from a puppy mill simply because they both come from the same place and I will explain later why you can be absolutely certain about that.

 This page contains information about: